jwardsmith/Blue-Team-Scripts/Digital Forensics/Windows Forensic Artifacts.md

     - Memory Fragments of Private Browsing

 ### File Download

 #### Open/Save MRU
 Description:
 In simplest terms, this key tracks files that have been opened or saved within a Windows shell dialog box.
 This happens to be a big dataset, not only including web browsers such as Internet Explorer and Firefox, but also a majority of commonly used applications.

 Location:
-XP NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\ComDlg32\OpenSaveMRU
+XP: NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\ComDlg32\OpenSaveMRU
-Win7–10
-NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\ComDlg32\OpenSavePIDlMRU
+Win7–10: NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\ComDlg32\OpenSavePIDlMRU

 Interpretation:
-• The “*” key: This subkey tracks the most recent files of any extension input in an OpenSave dialog.
+- The “*” key: This subkey tracks the most recent files of any extension input in an OpenSave dialog.
-• .??? (three-letter extension): This subkey stores file info from the OpenSave dialog by specific extension.
+- .??? (three-letter extension): This subkey stores file info from the OpenSave dialog by specific extension.

 Email Attachments
 Description:
 The email industry estimates that 80% of email data is stored via attachments.
 Email standards allow only text.